Sean-w94/atmos/article/article.md

 }
 ```

-Each of the channels are passed to `sync.vote`, which in similar
+Each of the channels are passed to `sync.vote` adds
-fashion to the `channel` through stream on the server side, adds
 the channel number to the outgoing byte-array (the outgoing
 byte-array in this case is the 7 byte `uid` we created for the device).